lolabode/lolabode/README.md

 I am [Felicia Oyebode](https://www.linkedin.com/in/felicia-oyebode-587353197/).
 I'm a qualified Chartered Accountant and data enthusiast who transforms raw data into clear, actionable insights that help businesses make smarter decisions.
 With a solid foundation in finance and business strategy, I bring a unique perspective to data analysis, bridging the gap between numbers and impact.
 My skill set spans data wrangling, cleaning, and preprocessing, with a strong focus on building intuitive dashboards and crafting compelling data stories.
 I work primarily with Power BI, SQL, Excel, and Python.
 Currently exploring opportunities to apply and expand my skills in real-world projects, especially in roles where data meets strategy.

+## :recycle: Core Competences:

+- Data Wrangling
+- Analytics
+- Interactive Visual Reporting
+- Data Governance
+- Data Preprocessing

-- 💬 Ask me anything about **Data Analytics/ Data Visualization/ Financial Analysis**
+## 💬 Ask me anything about **Data Analytics/ Data Visualization/ Financial Analysis**

 - 📫 How to reach me **omololafeoyebode@gmail.com**